thegrumpys/odop/README.md

 ODOP provides features and capabilities to facilitate the analysis and optimal design of a broad range of problems that have a mathematical model available.

+[SpringDesignSoftware.org](https://springdesignsoftware.org) provides the best introduction to the spring design app.

 Read [About ODOP](https://odop.herokuapp.com/docs/About), including the Introduction, Requirements, Getting Started and Contact Us pages.
-More detail is available in the [On-line Help](https://odop.herokuapp.com/docs/Help) facility and [SpringDesignSoftware.org](https://springdesignsoftware.org).
+More detail is available in the [On-line Help](https://odop.herokuapp.com/docs/Help) facility.

 **Currently available apps include:**